cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   previous invocation of the XOF.

-* `xof.next(length: int)` returns the next chunk of the output of the initialized XOF.
+* `xof.next(length: int)` returns the next chunk of the output of the initialized XOF as a byte string.
 The length of the chunk MUST be `length`.

 The following methods are provided for all concrete XOFs.
 The first is a class method used to derive a fresh seed from an existing one.
 The second is an